 At the end of 2002, these 70 grew to almost 300 prayer network leaders from all 15 world regions.
 At a meeting in Cape Town, South Africa, they resolved to work together for the glory of Jesus Christ and the healing and transformation of the nations.

 The Global Day of Prayer was launched on May 15, 2005, in South Africa, where in four years a single stadium event of 45,000 Africans grew to more than 2,000 venues across 56 nations and 23 million people across the continent of Africa.
-Like a wave, it is then spreading across the globe.
+Like a wave, it then spread across the globe.

 By June 2006, an estimated 250 million Christians were praying in 198 countries around the globe, and in 2007 an estimated 500 million believers were calling on God to visit the nations!